didarmurad2019/Course-Title-Exploring-AI-Machine-Learning-A-Fun-Journey-for-Young-Innovators/README.md

 <br>
 👉 For complete details, check the folder: “Python for Kids”

-# BootCamp – Python & AI in 10 Days🧠
+# BootCamp – Python & AI/ML in 10 Days🧠
 <br>
 A Creative Coding Bootcamp for Kids (Ages 10–14) 🎨
 <br>
 Explore coding and artificial intelligence in a fun and interactive way!
 <br>
-👉 See full workshop content in the folder: “Bootcamp-Grade-(6-8)”
+👉 See full workshop content in the folder: “Bootcamp-Grade-(6-8)” and “Bootcamp-Grade-(9-12)”